mattlewis92/angular-bootstrap-calendar/README.md

     calendarConfig.displayAllMonthEvents = true; //This will display all events on a month view even if they're not in the current month.
 Default false.

-    calendarConfig.displayEventEndTimes = true; //This will display event end times on the month and year views.
-Default false.

     calendarConfig.showTimesOnWeekView = true; //Make the week view more like the day view, with the caveat that event end times are ignored.

   });